Keemluvr/hipsta-witch/README.md

 ## ⚔️ Challenges
 ### Day 1

-- [ ] Organize character.js matriz, taking fixes number and replacing for a calculation.;
+- [ ] Organize character.js matriz, taking fixes number and replacing for a calculation;
 - [ ] Create a history for hipsta witch.
 Why does she  walking in forest?;
 - [ ] Make the own sprites, creating a game with different visual;
 - [ ] Make the image function more clean and organized.

+### Day 2

+- [ ] Fix jump double in max 2;
+- [ ] Make a background with appearance 3D using two images different, with speed different.
+It is the effect paralaxe.
+Like this, the image from the front need to be transparent;
+- [ ] Place different elements in your game;
+- [ ] Make a game over page.